ALTIBASE/Documents/Manuals/Altibase_trunk/eng/General Reference-2.The Data Dictionary.md

 ### SYS_GEOMETRY_COLUMNS_

 This meta table is used to manage and specify SRID in the GEOMETRY column.
-The synonym of this meta tble is GEOMETRY_COLUMNS_.
+The synonym of this meta table is GEOMETRY_COLUMNS_.

 | Column name       | Type         | Description                                      |
 | ----------------- | ------------ | ------------------------------------------------ |